yandex-cloud/docs/en/managed-sqlserver/operations/cluster-users.md

    1. Select one or more databases that the user should have access to:
       1. Click **Add database**.
-      1. Select the database from the drop-down list.
+      1. Select a database from the drop-down list.
       1. Repeat the previous two steps until all the required databases are selected.
       1. To delete a database added by mistake, click ![image](../../_assets/cross.svg) to the right of the database name.
    1. [Set up user roles](grant.md#grant-role) for each of the selected databases.